MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-setup-gdap.md

 6. Select **Save** again.

+7. Select **Next**.
-7. Select **Next** to go to the next section or select **Save and close** to save your settings and exit GDAP Setup.
+8. Select **Save and close** to save your settings and exit GDAP Setup.

-Users in the JIT agent security group can request access to highly privileged GDAP roles.
+JIT agent security group users can request access to highly privileged GDAP roles.
 As part of GDAP Setup, select a JIT approver security group from your tenant to approve access requests from JIT agents.
-The JIT approver security group must be a role-assignable security group.
+The JIT approver security group must be role assignable.
 After completing GDAP setup, a JIT access policy is created for JIT agents to request access.
-You can review the policy created in the [Azure AD Identity Governance portal](https://portal.azure.com/#view/Microsoft_AAD_ERM/DashboardBlade/~/elmEntitlement), and JIT agents can request access to their roles from the [My Access portal](https://login.microsoftonline.com/common/oauth2/v2.0/authorize?client_id=810dcf14-1858-4bf2-8134-4c369fa3235b&redirect_uri=https%3A%2F%2Fmyaccess.microsoft.com&scope=openid+profile+email+offline_access&response_type=code&response_mode=fragment&code_challenge=aCpEqJW-ll3OayjkLYCsgE9ykWuaFcluZzQRzB4W2fQ&code_challenge_method=S256&state=92baa466-080d-49eb-a948-5c69dbe6fd28).
+You can review the policy created in the [Azure AD Identity Governance portal](https://portal.azure.com/#view/Microsoft_AAD_ERM/DashboardBlade/~/elmEntitlement), and JIT agents can request access to their roles from the [My Access portal](https://myaccess.microsoft.com/#/access-packages).
 For more information on how JIT agents can request access, see [Manage access to resources](/azure/active-directory/governance/entitlement-management-access-package-first?wt.mc_id=365admincsh_lighthouse) article.
 For more information on how approvers can approve requests, see [Approve or deny request](/azure/active-directory/governance/entitlement-management-access-package-first?wt.mc_id=365admincsh_lighthouse) article.

 ### Step 4: Tenant assignments

 Assign groups of customers to each template.
-Each customer can only be assigned to one template, once selected, that customer tenant won't be displayed as an option on subsequent templates.
+Each customer can only be assigned to one template.
+Once selected, that customer tenant won't be displayed as an option on subsequent templates.
 If you rerun GDAP Setup, your tenant assignments per GDAP template will be saved.

 - To add new tenants to a GDAP template, rerun GDAP Setup.
 Keep saved tenant assignments and select new tenants to assign to the GDAP template.
 New GDAP relationships will only be created for the newly assigned tenants.